Biographical Note

 Books

-• Fort Worth Police and Firefighters Memorial: Remembrance Book, Kevin Foster, Memorial Research Director, 2006, paper copy
+• Fort Worth Police and Firefighters Memorial: Remembrance Book, Kevin Foster, Memorial Research Director, 2006

-• A Successful Failure, by Odie B. Faulk; illustrated by Carol Rogers, The saga of Texas Series, edited by Seymour V. Connor.
-Steck-Vaughn Co., Austin, Texas.
-1965.
-Hardback copy, stamped Fort Worth Public Library, purchased by donor
+• A Successful Failure, Odie B. Faulk, ill.
+Carol Rogers, The Saga of Texas Series, ed.
+Seymour V. Connor.
+Steck-Vaughn Co., Austin, Texas, 1965

-• The Search for Maturity, Billy M. Jones; illustrated by Betsy Warren.
-The saga of Texas Series, edited by Seymour V. Connor.
-Steck-Vaughn Co., Austin, Texas.
-1965.
-Hardback copy, stamped Fort Worth Public Library, purchased by donor
+• The Search for Maturity, Billy M. Jones, ill.
+Betsy Warren, The Saga of Texas Series, ed. by Seymour V. Connor, Steck-Vaughn Co., Austin, Texas, 1965

-• The Governors of Texas, by Ross Phares.
-Pelican Publishing Company, Gretna, LA.
-1976.
-Hardback copy with cover, stamped Fort Worth Public Library, purchased by donor
+• The Governors of Texas, Ross Phares, Pelican Publishing Company, Gretna, LA, 1976

-• Texas Missions: The Alamo and Other Texas Missions to Remember, by Nancy Haston Foster.
-Lone Star Guides.
-Houston, Texas.
-1999
+• Texas Missions: The Alamo and Other Texas Missions to Remember, Nancy Haston Foster, Lone Star Guides, Houston, Texas, 1999

-• The Irish Texans, by John Brendan Flannery.
-Institute of Texan Cultures, University of Texas.
-Second, revised edition.
-1995.
-Paperback copy stamped Fort Worth Public Library, purchased by donor
+• The Irish Texans, John Brendan Flannery, Institute of Texan Cultures, University of Texas, Second, revised edition, 1995

-• Deep in the Heart of Texas: Texas Ranchers in Their Own Words.
-Photographed and produced by Kathleen Jo Ryan.
-A CF Ranch Book, Ten Speed Press, Berkeley, CA. 1999.
-Paperback copy.
-Stamped Fort Worth Public Library, purchased by donor
+• Deep in the Heart of Texas: Texas Ranchers in Their Own Words, Kathleen Jo Ryan, A CF Ranch Book, Ten Speed Press, Berkeley, CA, 1999

-• People and Places in the Texas Past, by June Rayfield Welch.
+• People and Places in the Texas Past, June Rayfield Welch.
 G.L.A.
-Press, Dallas, Texas.
-1974.
-Hardback copy with cover, stamped Fort Worth Public Library, purchased by donor
+Press, Dallas, Texas, 1974

-• Wreckin' Texas, by Ray Hollis, as told to Sam Pendergrast.
-First edition, Eakin Press, Austin, Texas.
-1984.
-Hard back with cover
+• Wreckin' Texas, Ray Hollis, as told to Sam Pendergrast, First edition, Eakin Press, Austin, Texas, 1984

-• Six feet Six, the Heroic Story of Sam Houston, by Bessie Rowland James and Marquis James, with illustrations by Lowell Balcom.
-The Bobbs-Merrill Company, Indianapolis, 1931.
-Hard back book
+• Six feet Six, the Heroic Story of Sam Houston, Bessie Rowland James and Marquis James, ill.
+Lowell Balcom, The Bobbs-Merrill Company, Indianapolis, 1931

-• Historical Atlas of Texas, by A. Ray Stephens and William M. Holmes.
-University of Oklahoma Press, Norman, OK, 1989, First edition.
-Hardback copy with cover, stamped Fort Worth Public Library, purchased by donor
+• Historical Atlas of Texas, A. Ray Stephens and William M. Holmes, University of Oklahoma Press, Norman, OK, 1989, First edition

-• Jeff Davis's Own: Cavalry, Comanches, and the Battle for the Texas Frontier by James R. Arnold, Castle Books, Edison, New Jersey, 2007, hardback
+• Jeff Davis's Own: Cavalry, Comanches, and the Battle for the Texas Frontier, James R. Arnold, Castle Books, Edison, New Jersey, 2007

 Buildings